llm-bible/llm-bible.github.io/_publications/zhu2019vision.markdown

 bibkey: zhu2019vision
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1911.07883"}
-tags: ['Agentic', 'Multimodal Models', 'Training Techniques', 'Tools']
+tags: ['Training Techniques', 'Agentic', 'Multimodal Models', 'Tools']
 ---
 Vision-Language Navigation (VLN) is a task where agents learn to navigate following natural language instructions.
 The key to this task is to perceive